I’m not full of “it.”

-Like many an expat, my Italian wedding was in a building that dates back to the 15th century, I re-took driver’s ed in the Italian language (and failed the written the first time around), my daily walks lead me past lush vineyards and crumbling old villas with rows of cypress trees leading up the drive, I enjoy wine and the fact that it is so cheap over here, and I take advantage living in Italy as much as I possibly can.
+Like many expats, my Italian wedding took place in a building that dates back to the 15th century, I re-took driver’s ed in the Italian language (and failed the written the first time around), my daily walks lead me past lush vineyards and crumbling old villas with rows of cypress trees leading up the drive, the Italian bureaucracy drives me insane, and I soak up as much vino as possible.

 I’m here to make sure that you don’t overlook northeastern Italy, mainly Friuli-Venezia Giulia and Veneto because those are the areas I know best and they have SO much to offer!
 Masterchef Luca Manfe is from Friuli.
 Many battles during World War I were fought in this area of Italy.
 Next time you’re soaking in a Jacuzzi hot tub, you can thank the Friuli men and women who built it!
 This is the home of frico, speck di Sauris, tasty sparkling wines like Verduzzo and Prosecco, the chair capital of the world and so much more.
 If I see, touch, taste or smell something that I like from this area of Italy, I will use this blog as a “list” of my favorite things.
 My beginners guide to Friuli is useful if you don’t know much about the region

 Dish yourself up a heap of wild mushroom risotto and pour yourself a glass of Prosecco: it’s time to fill yourself with Italy.